Background for the Humanities (5)

 People, Language and Culture (5)

 Surveys the human experience by sampling the world’s cultures based on evidence.
 Examines documents and remnants of archeological, anthropological and mythological proof of the human experience.
 Focuses on the relationship between people, language and culture and the evolutionary changes that languages and cultures have undergone in order to arrive at their current state.
 Incorporates anthropological linguistics, philosophy, literature, religion, art, music, history and modern languages as a basis to study modern people language and culture.
 With modern technology such as (Rosetta Stone), students explore the sounds, structures and written forms of a panorama of world languages in coordination with contextual study of the particular culture.
 PREREQUISITE: Eligible for ENGL 099.
-Satisfies a humanities/fine arts/English requirement for AA degree.
+Satisfies a humanities/fine arts/English requirement.

 Introduction to Japanese Life and Culture (5)